How to Conclude an Essay | Interactive Example

 What shouldn’t go in the conclusion?

 The easiest way to improve your conclusion is to eliminate these common mistakes.

-Any evidence or argument that is essential to supporting your thesis statement should appear in the main body of the essay.
+Any evidence or analysis that is essential to supporting your thesis statement should appear in the main body of the essay.

 The conclusion might include minor pieces of new information—for example, a sentence or two discussing broader implications, or a quotation that nicely summarizes your central point.
-But it shouldn’t introduce any major new sources or ideas that need further elaboration to understand.
+But it shouldn’t introduce any major new sources or ideas that need further explanation to understand.

 Avoid using obvious stock phrases to tell the reader what you’re doing: